 Leap Castle was in the hands of the Darby family from 1649 until the 20th century and many if not all of the hauntings were witnessed by Mildred Darby in the late 1800s.
 Indeed she was believed to experiment with the occult and may have been pivotal in the manifestation of the spirit known as The Elemental.

 The Elemental may have been summoned by Mildred Darby, however, it is more likely this ethereal being was on the sacred grounds before the castle was built.
 Mildred described the creature as gray, decomposing with claws and emitting a foul stench.

 Although The Elemental can be felt as a sinister presence, it will only manifest and attack if it is provoked, so my suggestion is that you don’t.

-Ann O'Regan is a blogger, writer and the Irish correspondent for Spooky Isles, a site dedicated to ghost stories and tales of horror from the UK and Ireland.
+* Ann O'Regan is a blogger, writer, and Irish correspondent for Spooky Isles, a site dedicated to ghost stories and tales of horror from the UK and Ireland.
 More of her work can be read here.

 ** Originally published in 2014, updated in 2023.